 If you are not sure if you are engaging the right type of gasﬁtter to undertake this work, you can check their type of licence or registration on our Find a practitioner tool.

-After they have done the servicing work, the gasfitter must provide you with a compliance certificate if the total value of the work is $750 or more.
+After they have done the servicing work, the gasfitter must provide you with a compliance certificate if the total value of the work is $750 or more or involves removing the appliance from its fixed location, or if they make any modification to the gas piping.
 If your work needs a compliance certificate, this must be provided by a licensed gasfitter.

 Carbon monoxide spillage tests